aptech/docs/docs/plotsetxgridpen.rst

 Purpose
 ----------------
-Controls the thickness, color, and style for the x-axis grid lines.
+Controls the thickness, color, and style for the x-axis major grid lines.

 Format
 ----------------